Key Biscayne's Monday menu

 Today’s menu

-Main Course: Skirt Steak / Hawaiian Chicken / Salmon Fillet / Pasta Evoo with Fresh Mozzarella
+Main Course: Beef Stroganoff / BBQ Sauce Chicken Thighs / Salmon Fillet / Cheese Ravioli

 The Golden-Hog has a complete line of specialty groceries for delivery.